 1. Presentation of an expression of interest by the applicants, whereby the Scientific Committee (Research Section) assesses which projects are eligible and deserve further examination;

-2. Grant applications, submitted to 3 or more external referees, whose evaluations are then discussed by the Scientific Committee.
+2. Grant applications, whose evaluations are then discussed by the Scientific Committee.

 Applicants working in Italian laboratories or institutes may apply as Principal Investigators.
 They are required to have up-to-date skills and appropriate technologies and implement them.
 Multicentre cooperations, including international partnerships, are encouraged.